AhmedAbdelHammed/TestCrew_Automation_Task/README.md

 - **timeout**: the configuration for the waits timeout in seconds.
 - **stc-url**: the base url for STC subscription page.
-- **orangehrm-url:** the base url for OrangeHRM.
 - **browser-type**: specify here the browser type for running the tests ("chrome" or "edge" or "firefox".
 - **headless**: set to true or false to specify if the browser should be headless or not in test running. default: false.
-- **orangehrm-username**: admin username for OrangeHRM login.
-- **orangehrm-password**: admin password for OrangeHRM password.
-- **session-cookie-name**: OrangeHRM session cookie name for extraction to authenticate the APIs.